Creating storage buckets | Cloud Storage | Google Cloud

 3. Enter your bucket information and click Continue to complete each step:

-• Specify a Name, subject to the .
+• Specify a Name, subject to the bucket name requirements.

 Note: The Monthly cost estimate panel in the right pane estimates the bucket's monthly costs based on your selected storage class and location, as well as your expected data size and operations.

-• Select an Access control model to determine how you to the bucket's objects.
+• Select an Access control model to determine how you control access to the bucket's objects.

-• Optionally, you can add , set a , and choose an .
+• Optionally, you can add bucket labels, set a retention policy, and choose an encryption method.

 4. Click Done.